fossasia/eventyay-tickets/doc/administrator/installation.rst

 We recommend reading about setting `strong encryption settings`_ for your web server.

-Yay, you've made it!
+You've made it!
 You should now be able to reach pretalx at https://pretalx.yourdomain.com/orga/ and log in as the administrator you configured above.
 You can now create an event, and off you go!

 Step 8: Check the installation